Can You Own a Franchise While Active Duty

 Coverall North America

 Why it works: Commercial cleaning operates largely after business hours, making it easier to manage remotely.
-The business model is straightforward — clean offices, get paid — and the massive veteran discount removes significant financial barriers.
+The business model is straightforward, clean offices, get paid, and the massive veteran discount removes significant financial barriers.

-The numbers: Total investment ranges from $17,917 to $64,048, and veterans receive an 85% discount on the franchise fee.
+Investment range: Total investment ranges from $17,917 to $64,048, and veterans receive an 85% discount on the franchise fee.
 That discount alone can save you tens of thousands in upfront costs.

 Manager-run potential: High.
 Once you establish contracts and hire reliable staff, the day-to-day operations are systematic and predictable.